kjredsox/k12-sso/README.md

 # PHP K12 SSO

-This is a php examlpe of setting up an SSO (Single Sign-On) from Blackbaud onProducts.
+This is a php example of setting up an SSO (Single Sign-On) from Blackbaud onProducts.

 ## Getting Started